kayprogrammer/ecommerce-store-express/README.md

 ***Account Verification***: Ensures user authenticity through email verification, enhancing the security of user accounts and preventing fraudulent activities.

+***Profiles Management***: Allows users to view, and update their profiles.
+Other features include shipping addresses view, create, update and delete.

 ***Shop Management***: Allows users and guests to navigate through products, add to wishlist, add to cart, create and confirm order, view orders etc.

 ***Seller Management***: Allows vendors/sellers to register as a seller, manage their products, variants and orders.